This recipe is slightly outdated and a recipe update can be found below the last picture!

-- It is possible to use this recipe starting with pre-filleted eels but I have yet to see it sold anywhere.
+- It is possible to use this recipe starting with pre-filleted eels but I have yet to see it sold anywhere unless ordered from a fishmonger in Japan.
 The taste of fresh eel is still the best.

 - Cleaning the eel requires a lot of salt and scrubbing so it is best to wear gloves.